DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 {{% alert title="Note" color="warning"%}}
-Requesting interactive sessions is subject to the same resource availability constraints as submitting an sbtach script.
+Requesting interactive sessions is subject to the same resource availability constraints as submitting an sbatch script.
 It means you may need to wait until resources are available as you would when you submit an sbatch script
 {{% /alert %}}

 ### Jobs on GPU resources

-Some DAIC nodes have GPUs of different types, that can be used for various compute puposes (see [DAIC GPUs](../intro_daic/daic_architecture.md#gpus)).
+Some DAIC nodes have GPUs of different types, that can be used for various compute purposes (see [DAIC GPUs](../intro_daic/daic_architecture.md#gpus)).

 To request a gpu for a job, use the sbatch directive `--gres=gpu[:type][:number]`, where the optional `[:type]` and `[:number]` specify the type and number of the GPUs requested, as in the examples below: